Unicode polytonic Greek

 An ancient Greek font must include three accents, two breathings, iota subscript, and the diaeresis (collectively known as diacritical marks), in every relevant combination.
 For rendering ancient scientific or mathematical documents, it also needs certain archaic letters which were used as numeral symbols.
 Greek with multiple marks is called polytonic, as opposed to monotonic, which has been formally adopted by the Greek government and uses only a single accent mark.

 The simplest polytonic Greek fonts (such as TekniaGreek) assign the diacritical marks by themselves to certain keys, positioned so that they appear over/under the preceding character.
 This sounds straightforward in theory; but in practice, it is difficult to get the marks to align properly, since the vowels differ in width.
-Additionally, I notice that web browsers sometimes separate the letter and the diacritics depending on the size of the browser window and the position of the line breaks.
+Additionally, web browsers may not be consistent with mark placement depending on the size of the browser window and the position of the line breaks.

 A more complicated way of rendering the font is to include every necessary letter/diacritic combination as a preformed character in the font file.
 This method is more “foolproof” as to appearance, but the large number of characters necessitates special provisions for typing the characters.
-Many such fonts are available, as are software utilities to enable the typing of the characters.
-Unfortunately, until recently there has been no standard for where to assign the characters in a font.
-For example, users of Teknia Greek, WinGreek and its offspring, SGreek, SPIonic, SILGalatia, and Athenian and the Greek Keys system cannot read each others' documents because the fonts use different character mappings.
+In the past, there was no standard for where to assign the characters in a font, and the users of different fonts could not read each others’ documents.

 Unicode® is an international standard for assigning key codes to the characters of potentially every alphabet and language system in the world, making all Unicode-based systems mutually intelligible.
-It uses a vast number of character codes outside the standard 256-character set that non-Unicode fonts use, which is why older browsers and operating systems may not be able to use it.
-The number of fonts available is growing; most of them are relatively large and contain multiple languages, not just Greek.
+It uses a vast number of character codes outside the standard 127-character set that non-Unicode fonts use, and all modern browsers and operating systems support it.

 On the next page are links to internet sources for a number of Unicode polytonic Greek fonts, with samples and more information.
 I have created the Aristarcoj font which includes all of the Greek chararacters, including numerals, and Coptic characters.
-When I first uploaded this site, the only other such font I found freely available was Cardo; see the next page for how the list has grown.
+It is in the process of being updated.

 Unicode polytonic Greek fonts